 By Annika Eckenrode Washington University Juris Doctor Candidate, 2022 In 2007, a video of a baby biting his brother's finger, entitled "Charlie Bit My Finger", went viral on YouTube, receiving nearly a billion views since it was uploaded.
 Now, years…

 By McKenna McAreavy, St. Louis University School of Law

-The Wixen settlement was not the first of its kind.
-It was merely the latest settlement in a bunch of many Band-Aids that Spotify has placed on the issue of mechanical licenses.
-In a 2017 settlement, Spotify set aside $43.4 million to compensate songwriters who had not yet received royalties, but Wixen and many others in the music industry thought that was not enough to remedy its ongoing illegal activity.
-Spotify also settled with the National Music Publishers’ Association(NMPA) in 2016, the trade association representing music publishers and their songwriting partners.
+The Wixen settlement was not the first of its kind, it was merely the latest settlement in a bunch of many Band-Aids that Spotify has placed on the issue of mechanical licenses.
+In a 2017 settlement, Spotify set aside $43.4 million to compensate songwriters who had not yet received royalties, but Wixen and many others in the music industry thought that was not enough to remedy its on-going illegal activity.
+Spotify also settled with the NMPA in 2016, the organization that essentially stands for musical artists’ rights.

 The snowball of settlements may have finally stopped rolling with the recent passing of the Music Modernization Act (MMA) in October 2018, however.
 The MMA aims to solve mechanical licensing issues and more in attempting to bring the U.S. Copyright Act up to speed.
 The Act plans to create a mechanical licensing collective that will act as the official – and capable – middleman for mechanical licenses, specifically for digital services.
 This act allows for the Copyright Royalty Board to set different mechanical rates for different songs based on their market value.
 Instead of the same flat fee across the board, more valuable songs can lead to higher mechanical rates.